 Peru president imposes curfew in Lima, Callao after protests

-Lima (AFP) – Peruvian President Pedro Castillo announced a curfew for Tuesday for the capital Lima and neighboring port city Callao following a demonstration that caused roadblocks and "acts of violence".
+Lima (AFP) – Peruvian President Pedro Castillo announced a curfew for Tuesday in the capital Lima and neighboring port city Callao, after demonstrations across the country over fuel prices caused roadblocks and "acts of violence".

-Protests had erupted across the country in recent days due to a hike in fuel prices and tolls, during a period in which Peru is also suffering from a rise in food prices.
+Protests had erupted across Peru in recent days due to a hike in fuel prices and tolls, during a time of rising food prices.

 In an attempt to appease protesters, the government eliminated the fuel tax over the weekend.

-But Monday's demonstration saw truckers and passenger carrier drivers continue to take to the streets in Lima, as well as several regions in the north -- from the coastal city Piura to the densely forested Amazonas.
+But truckers and other transport workers took to the streets again Monday in Lima, as well as several regions in the north -- from the coastal city Piura to the densely forested Amazonas.

 Castillo announced late Monday that Peru's Council of Ministers had approved a curfew for the following day.